SoftInstigate/restheart-notes-example/README.md

 	gem update --system
 	gem install compass

 Run `bower install`.
-If Bower asks you for the AngularJS version, choose 1.3.0.
+If Bower asks you for the AngularJS version, choose the most recent.

 	bower install